 Climate Conditions

-An ideal climate for a solar water heater to work efficiently is one with consistent sunlight.
-If you live in a region that fits this description, your collector’s surface area will be smaller than that required in colder climates.
 You can get the details from the manufacturer or obtain information from a consultant.
 This can help with significant savings, especially when on a budget.
 Those in colder climates need solar hot water systems with larger surface areas to achieve appreciable heating efficiencies.

 Local Regulations

 Every state has regulations for solar water heaters that are peculiar to them.
-The amounts you must pay on value-added tax may vary from place to place.
+The amount you must pay on value-added tax may vary from place to place.
 Also, your state may have standards that will make overall prices higher or lower.

 Availability of Local Installers